pnedev/nppgtags/README.md

 under the cursor.

 'Find File' command will skip 2), it will directly go to step 3) if there is no selection.
-It will automatically fill in the text box (from step 3) the name of the current file without the extension to make switching between source <-> header easier.
+It will automatically fill the text box (from step 3) with the name of the current file without the extension to make switching between source <-> header file easier.

-All 'Find' commands will show Notepad++ docking Tree View UI with the results.
+All 'Find' commands will show Notepad++ docking window with the results.
-Double-clicking (or hitting 'Space') on search result will take you to the source location.
-Right clicking will close the search result branch that is selected (there might be several search result branches - those are with bold in the tree view).
+Each such command will place its results in a separate tab that will automatically become active.
+Clicking on another tab will show that command's results.
+Double-clicking (or hitting 'Space') on search result line will take you to the source location.
+Right clicking will close the currently active search results tab.

+In GTags' terminology, Symbol is identifier that doesn't have definition.

-If you search for Definition/Reference and GTags doesn't find anything the plugin will automatically invoke search for Symbol name.
-This will be reported in the search result Tree View UI branch name.
+If you search for Definition/Reference and GTags doesn't find anything the plugin will automatically invoke search for Symbol.
+This will be reported in the search results window header.

 Auto-complete will show found Definitions + found Symbols.
 It will always look for the whole word under the cursor.